 At Ably, the technical capability of our products is what differentiates us in the market.
 We operate in a complex problem space, where some of the world’s biggest and most innovative companies depend on us to provide realtime experience infrastructure that works at any scale.
 Delivering a service like this requires deep technical knowledge and expertise, so making sure we’ve got the right people, with the right skills, in the right place, at the right time, is absolutely critical for our success.

 This is easier said than done.
-It’s one thing to have an understanding of the role that top-tier talent plays in the company’s success, it’s another thing to identify, hire and develop that talent.
+It’s one thing to have an understanding of the role that top-tier talent plays in the company’s success; it’s another thing to identify, hire and develop that talent.
 That’s where the real challenge lies and without the right structures and processes in place, it’s a challenge we’re unlikely to meet.
-We’ve gotten pretty good at this over the years but recruitment is a complicated business and, as with many things at Ably, we’re driven by the principle of continuous improvement.
+We’ve gotten pretty good at hiring over the years but recruitment is a complicated business and, as with many things at Ably, we’re driven by the principle of continuous improvement.

 One of our core company values is “Even the best do better” and we apply this approach rigorously to how we think about hiring.
-We don’t claim to be perfect or have all the answers, but what we do have is a culture that encourages feedback and reflection and a collective desire to improve, integrate and innovate.
+We don’t claim to be perfect or have all the answers, but what we do have is a culture that encourages feedback and reflection and a collective desire to improve and innovate.
 In Talent, we take a regular retrospective look at the effectiveness of our hiring practices and when we see an opportunity to do something better, we act.

 I joined Ably back in 2021 with a remit to scale the team.
 One of the first questions I wanted an answer to was: what are the attributes of a successful hire here?
 Or, to put it another way, what do the folks who really thrive in this environment have in common?
 Given the nature of the work we do, I’d expected to see a positive correlation between strong technical performance in interviews and overall performance in the role during the first six months, but what we discovered when we dug into it was surprising: yes, technical skills are critical for success but ultimately they’re just the baseline.
 The clearest indicator of whether a candidate will excel at Ably is having a strong natural alignment with the company culture and values.